hideojoho/docs/templates/seminar-note.md

 ### Tasks from the previous meeting

 - Task 1
 - Task 2
 - Task 3

 ### Completed tasks and their outcomes

 > Put a link so that we can access the outcomes

 - Task 1
 - Task 2
 - Task 3

 ### Questions and issues to be discussed at the meeting

 - Questions
+  - Item
 - Issues
+  - Item

 ### Tasks to be done by the next meeting

 > What is your next step?
 You need to think hard about this before coming to the meeting.
 Then, update the task list based on the discussion during the meeting.

 - Task 1
 - Task 2
 - Task 3

 ### Other notes

 > Anything

-* What's your faviourite news this week?
+- What's your faviourite news this week?
-* What's your little (or big) things that made you happy or appreciating this week?
+- What's your little (or big) things that made you happy or appreciating this week?
-* Any message to supervisor?
+- Any message to supervisor?

 ### Notes from the seminar

 > Write down the detail record of meeting after the seminar is done.

+- Note
 ```